debops/debops/docs/ansible/roles/slapd/ldap-schema.rst

 Because of that, DebOps contains its own copy of the schema, cleaned up and updated, which will be imported by default to OpenLDAP directory server.

+The version of the schema included in DebOps has been extended with additional attributes for the ``eduPerson`` and ``eduOrg`` Object Classes not present in the official specification.
+These attributes have been found useful in an academic environment; more attributes might be added in the future if needed.

 .. _slapd__ref_nextcloud: